 All schools in England must have a child protection policy in place, including measures in relation to protecting children from sexual harassment, whether from staff members or their peers.
 Relevant policies are in place relating to behaviour at school, bullying, and the Public Sector Equality Duty.

-Since the publication of the Government’s response the Government has legislated for statutory Relationships and Sex Education, and created a power to make personal, social, health and economic education (PSHE) statutory in future, under the Children and Social Work Act 2017.
+The Government has legislated for statutory Relationships and Sex Education, and created a power to make personal, social, health and economic education (PSHE) statutory in future, under the Children and Social Work Act 2017.
+The Government published a call for evidence on how to proceed in teaching RSE and PSHE in December 2017.

 This briefing provides an overview of the relevant policies schools are expected to have in place, and recent policy developments.